telekrex/colorbase/README.md

 ## Installation
 A few options:
-- Visit https://github.com/telekrex/colorbase/releases for executable downloads.
-Once downloaded, the executable (file) can be run from anywhere.
+- Visit https://github.com/telekrex/colorbase/releases for executable Windows downloads.
-- Or clone repository, install `requirements.txt`, and run the build script for the platform you're using to compile it yourself.
+- For Linux, clone the repository https://github.com/telekrex/colorbase and install `requirements.txt`.
+Then you can either run `python Colorbase.py`, or use `build-linux.sh` to compile a binary for yourself.
-- Or you can run `Colorbase.py` from a terminal, provided you have installed `requirements.txt`.

-> On Linux, you may have to apply permissions to the executable file.

 ## How to Use
 Simply run the script or executable.
 It will display colors in fullscreen, starting with white.
-Press SPACE to toggle fullscreen, press ENTER to cycle through colors, press ESC to quit.
+Press SPACE to toggle fullscreen, press ENTER to cycle through colors, press ESC or close window to quit.